HughP/Lexical-Database-Archiving-Stats/README.md

 # Lexical-Database-Archiving-Stats
 This gihub repository contains scripts, formulas and data used in posters, presentations and papers presented, authored or co-authored by Hugh Paterson III on the topic of *User Experience in digital interactions surrounding language archives*.
 The purpose of these papers and presentations is to present research and rasise questions about the activites and attitudes of people interacting with language archives.

-##Papers, Publications, and Presentations (and notes or additional discussion items)
+## Papers, Publications, and Presentations (and notes or additional discussion items)
 In chronological order, most recent first, these are:

 * Paterson, Hugh J, III.
 2015. *Lexical dataset archiving: an assessment of practice*.
 Poster presented at the 4th International Conference on Language Documentation and Conservation, at the University of Hawai’i Mānoa, Honolulu, HI.
 February 26 – March 1st.
 Version 1.0

 * Paterson, Hugh J, III.
 2014. *Language archiving and data ecology*.
 Presentation at the University of Oregon GLOSS and the Department of Linguistics Colloquium, Eugene, OR, 23 May.
 [Handout] (http://linguistics.uoregon.edu/wp-content/uploads/2013/09/Paterson-Handout.pdf)

 * Paterson, Hugh J, III and Jeremy Nordmoe.
 2013. *Challenges of implementing a tool to extract metadata from linguists: The use case of RAMP*.
 Poster presented at SIL-UND, Summer 2013 session in Grand Forks, North Dakota.
-Version 1.5 (Essentially this is the same poster as presented in Hawai'i, but laid out with differernt dimensions.)
+Version 1.5 (Essentially this is the same poster as presented in Hawai'i, but laid out with different dimensions.)

 * Paterson, Hugh J, III and Jeremy Nordmoe.
 2013. *Challenges of implementing a tool to extract metadata from linguists: The use case of RAMP*.
 Poster presented at [3rd International Conference on Language Documentation and Conservation](http://nflrc.hawaii.edu/ICLDC/2013/), at the University of Hawai’i Mānoa, Honolulu, HI.
 February 28 – March 3rd.
 Version 1.4 Online at: http://hdl.handle.net/10125/26178